DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 });
 ```

-You can now enforce this policy at various levels, e.g.
+You can now enforce this policy at various levels, including.

 * globally
 * for all API endpoints